• Skip to primary navigation

 beefsteak mushroom relish

-Here’s a basic idea: gently enhance the sour flavor of the mushrooms with a marinade that’s low on the acid, let them sit for 24 hours, then put them on stuff.
-It works, and there was a bonus effect.
-I love bonus effects.
-The juice of the beefsteaks is red, but I didn’t know what would happen to the color of the juice as the acid of the lemon gently cooked it.
+Gently enhance the sour flavor of the mushrooms with a marinade that's low on the acid, let them sit for 24 hours, then put them on stuff.
+There was a bonus effect in that the juice of the beefsteaks is red.

 I guessed that high heat and searing would change the composition of the juice to no longer be red, or just evaporate juice out of the mushroom to the point where it was juice-less.
 Keeping it raw though, could be a good experiment.
 Salt draws out water, and keeping the mushrooms in a wet atmosphere meant that the juice that flowed out of the mushrooms stayed red, blood red, and I was happy.